 Rare-Earth Metals 101

-If you’re anything like me, when you first heard the term “rare-earth metal,” you figured they must be uncommon elements.
+If you’re anything like some of our coworkers, when you first heard the term “rare-earth metal,” you figured they must be uncommon elements.
 That must be why they’re called rare, right?
 Wrong.

 Except for radioactive promethium, they’re all actually pretty common and relatively plentiful in the Earth’s crust.
 Cerium, one rare-earth metal, is even more abundant than copper.